Tin Srbić: 2022

 Srbić won the silver medal on the horizontal bar at the Cottbus World Cup behind American Brody Malone.
 He was the top qualifier for the horizontal bar final at the Doha World Cup, but he withdrew from the final due to a shoulder injury.

-Awards
+Awards and honors

 Srbić was named the Croatian Sportsman of the Year in 2017, 2019, 2021 and 2023.